See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: User Study

 \section{User Study}

-To deeply explore and verify the two hypotheses, we implemented a comprehensive comparative user study based on a between-subject with coupling within-subject factors.
+We designed and implemented a comprehensive comparative user study based on the between-subject with coupling within-subject factors.
 The independent variables were the tasks (within-subject) and the groups (between-subject).
-The study was comprised of two sub-studies (Study I and Study II) where the participants from Study II received the task feedback while those from Study I did not.
-Both studies I and II follow the same between-/within-subject design.
+The study was comprised of two sub-studies (Study I and Study II) where the participants from Study II received the instant post-task feedback while those from Study I did not.
+Both studies I and II followed the same between-/within-subject design.
 Before starting the experiment, we conducted a pre-testing session where several people were invited to test the desired functionalities of the AR app.
 Some minor adjustments were then made to improve the visual and locational clarity, including the visual hint made into a more vision-friendly arrow, and our testing environment moved to a more spacious and bright function room.